A Travel Price Comparison for United States of America New Orleans vs. Colorado Springs for Food, Nightlife, Families, and Couples

 Which is Bigger, New Orleans or Colorado Springs?

-New Orleans is bigger, and its population is about 34% larger than the population of Colorado Springs.
-When comparing the population of New Orleans vs. Colorado Springs, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+New Orleans has a larger population, and is about 34% larger than the population of Colorado Springs.
+When comparing the sizes of New Orleans and Colorado Springs, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit New Orleans or Colorado Springs?